Malloreddus recipe (Sardinian gnocchi)

 2 pinches of sea salt

-Knead until the dough is firm but smooth and elastic, then leave to rest for at least half hour
+Knead the dough until it is firm but smooth and elastic, then leave to rest for half an hour

-After half an hour, roll out the dough in small cylinders/logs of about 1 cm in diameter, then cut into pieces approximately 1 cm lengths
+After half an hour, cut the dough into 2 to 3 parts and roll it out into small cylinders/logs of about 1 cm in diameter.
+Cut each cylinder into pieces approximately 1cm in length

 Using a gnocchi board, press each piece of dough with your thumb along to form a ribbed effect on the outside and a hollow centre (alternatively you can press the gnocchi along the edge of a fork)

-To cook, drop the Malloreddu’s in boiling salted water, when they rise to the top, remove with a strainer, toss in sauce and serve
+To cook, drop the Malloreddus in a large pot of boiling salted water, when they rise to the top, remove with a strainer, toss in sauce (recipe below) and serve

-Notes: Ideally served with a meat sauce cooked with pork sausages, but also delicious with a fresh tomato and basil sauce and grated pecorino.
-Saffron is a common ingredient added to Malloreddus.
-A plate may even be served with a few saffron Malloreddu’s mixed with plain Malloreddu’s.
+Notes: Malloreddus are ideally served with a meat sauce cooked with pork sausages, but are also delicious with a fresh tomato and basil sauce finished with grated pecorino.
+Saffron is a common ingredient added to Malloreddus too.
 To make the saffron variety, add a few saffron threads to the water until dissolved and add to the flour mixture when adding the water to flour.
+A plate may even be served with a few saffron Malloreddus mixed with plain Malloreddus.

 Malloreddus Sugo